hwdsl2/setup-ipsec-vpn/README.md

 </details>
 <details>
 <summary>
-Set up an IPsec VPN + OpenVPN + WireGuard server.
+Optional: Set up an IPsec VPN + OpenVPN + WireGuard server.
 </summary>

 After successful installation of the IPsec VPN, you may optionally install [OpenVPN](https://openvpn.net) and/or [WireGuard](https://www.wireguard.com) on the same server.